 Typical HIPEC patients are those with certain Stage IV abdominal cancers.
 Many are seeking an alternative to traditional chemotherapy or radiation therapy, as these options offer limited success treating advanced abdominal cancers.
 Patients also may have been told that no other treatment will work, but are still hoping to find a solution.

 But HIPEC is not for everyone.
-At Cleveland Clinic’s Digestive Disease Institute (DDI), our multidisciplinary team of experts can conduct a thorough evaluation to determine if you are a candidate.
+At Cleveland Clinic’s Digestive Disease and Surgery Institute (DDI), our multidisciplinary team of experts can conduct a thorough evaluation to determine if you are a candidate.
 In addition to having Stage IV abdominal cancers, other factors that will be considered include any other existing medical conditions, the location of the cancer, surgical history and the patient’s overall physical strength.

 Lisa Smolder with daughter Alicia Kinsey and new granddaughter Eliza Marie Kinsey